 At Mayo Clinic, many accomplished and well-respected physicians and surgeons from the areas of rheumatology, physical medicine and rehabilitation, vascular medicine, nephrology, pulmonary, neurology, endocrinology, dermatology, radiology, and orthopedic surgery work together as a team to provide the best possible care to patients with rheumatic diseases.
 These world-class specialists use the most advanced diagnostic tools and therapies to ensure the best possible outcomes for patients.

-Mayo Clinic’s staff of approximately 18 rheumatologists serve as dedicated teachers and mentors.
-Their rich and diverse backgrounds form a vast diversity of clinical expertise and research opportunities.
+Mayo Clinic’s staff of approximately 18 rheumatologists serves as dedicated teachers and mentors.
+Their rich and various backgrounds form a vast diversity of clinical expertise and research opportunities.

 The Rheumatology Fellowship in Rochester, Minnesota, is a three-year program offering two rheumatology clinical fellowship positions.
 Internal medicine residents at Mayo Clinic who are accepted into the Clinician Investigator (CI) Program Tract also are accepted (one trainee each year).
 As a trainee in the rheumatology fellowship, you'll have access to a broad and highly specialized training experience.

 The Rheumatology Fellowship at Mayo Clinic in Rochester, Minnesota, began in 1953.
-Since then, more than 130 physicians have completed the training.
-More than half of our fellows have been accepted into academic positions following graduation.
-We anticipate that two trainees will complete this program annually.
+Since then, approximately 130 physicians have completed the training.
+Over half of our fellows have been accepted into academic positions following graduation.
+We anticipate that two fellows will complete this program each year.